The Philippines is a great destination for travelling and scuba diving

 How to get to Dumaguete on Negros Island in order to do scuba diving on Apo Island?

-Looking for a room in the budget accommodation of Harolds Mansion in Dumaguete?
+Looking for a room in the budget accommodation of Harolds Mansion in Dumaguete the Philippines?

 I can recommend staying in Harolds Mansion during your stay in Dumaguete.
 You are at the right place to book your scuba diving to Apo Island and to do other excursion or travel on.
 The place is located at walking distance from Dumaguete port and is also a nice place to meet other scuba divers.
 There´s a full vegetarian menu available on the rooftop restaurant and the place is extremely affordable.
-I will soon write a full article abou this eco-friendly accommodation, but for the moment you can find more information or book the place by clicking on this link.
+I will soon write a full article about this eco-friendly accommodation.
+If you like to book your stay in Harold´s Mansion you can do so on Agoda by clicking on this link.
+I earn a small commission on your purchase through this link.

 What more to expect about the Philippines, on Splashpacker?